stevedonovan/lua-command-tools/README.md

 I've found these to be the most useful Lua one-liners; where they overlap existing standard tools, I've included them where they offer more functionality than the standard.

-I resisted the temptation to reinvent `awk` - the implicitly split fields are not available in calculations.
+I did not resist the temptation to reinvent `awk`, since the functionality was so convenient.

 [Lua patterns](http://man.openbsd.org/patterns.7) are also used for URL rewriting in OpenBSD's `httpd` daemon.